tardate/LittleArduinoProjects/Electronics101/555Timer/NixiePowerSupply/README.md

 I switched the astable configuration to 10kΩ/47kΩ/470pF which produces a similar base oscillation of [29kHz at 54% duty cycle](https://visual555.tardate.com/?mode=astable&r1=10&r2=47&c=0.00047).

-However I was non-plussed by the results - negligible improvement in efficiency (in the 0.1% range) - so I abandoned this idea.
+However I was nonplussed by the results - negligible improvement in efficiency (in the 0.1% range) - so I abandoned this idea.

 ### Version 2 Construction

-Removes active pulldown circuit and adjusts RC snubber component values
+Removes active pulldown circuit and adjusts RC snubber component values.

+Designed with Fritzing: see [NixiePowerSupply_v2.fzz](./NixiePowerSupply_v2.fzz).

 ![Breadboard](./assets/NixiePowerSupply_v2_bb.jpg?raw=true)